-Autumn is gearing up to put on a magnificent orange, yellow, crimson, leaf-peeping show.
-Where to view the season’s best fall foliage, and most importantly where to settle in to enjoy all the fall leaves that Mother Nature has to offer (a cushy bed high in the clouds, perhaps)?
-We crossed six states to find these 30 stunning Airbnbs, perfect for watching the leaves turn.
-Here’s where to go this fall.
+Autumn is gearing up to put on a magnificent orange, yellow, crimson, leaf-peeping show, and the best way to enjoy it is in person.
+So where to view the season’s best fall foliage, and most importantly, where to settle in to enjoy all the fall leaves that Mother Nature has to offer (a cushy bed high in the clouds, perhaps)?
+From the majestic Blue Ridge Mountains in South Carolina to the Catskills in Upstate New York and the spectacular Great Smoky Mountains in Tennessee, we crossed six states to find 30 cozy and stylish Airbnbs, perfect for watching the leaves turn with a loved one or the whole family.

 Cloud Nine, Candler

 Float high above the foliage in the aptly named three-bedroom, three-bathroom Cloud Nine.
 Mornings start with breathtaking sunrises (worth setting an alarm for).
 Take in the colorful view — of the stunning leaves and clouds rolling in over the Blue Ridge Mountains — from the deep-soaking tub.
 Breathe in the mountain-forest air over a cup of fresh-brewed coffee on the terrace.
 Minimalist in design, the house — with its top-notch chef’s kitchen, outdoor fire pit (perfect for toasting s’mores), and serene vibe — is truly all about the view.
 Enjoy the season’s fantastic hues from the ground too — hike to scenic vistas and chase waterfalls.
 There are many.